-If you type “Recordings”, you’ll see all the possible options around recordings you Use our Make affiliate link! on Zoom.
+If you type “Recordings”, you’ll see all the possible options around recordings you make on Zoom.
 For this particular scenario, select “watch recordings”.
 Now, you’ll be prompted to connect your Zoom account.

 Take a deeper dive into this example Integromat scenario starting at 03:42.